gabrieljsilva/decorated-factory/README.md

 # Decorated Factory
-A factory decorators for creating objects with faker data
+A factory tool for creating objects with faker data

 ## Purpose
 Decorated Factory is a tool for creating instances of classes, especially useful in testing scenarios where you need to generate data.
 It uses decorators to define how to generate data for each field of a class, also supports relationships between entities and arrays of entities.

-This project was inspired by the way queries are made in PrismaORM.
+This project was inspired by the way queries are made in [PrismaORM](https://www.prisma.io/orm).

 ## Installation
 ```bash